 LibGDX is a Java game engine that is heavily inspired by Microsoft's XNA.
 In fact, it adopted all the good things in XNA and does a lot of things better than that engine.
 Of course, it is in Java.
 However, we have found that the performance hit is not noticeable for the types of games we develop in 3152.
-In fact, the Android developers in 4152 have used this API for years, on a platform with less memory and slower CPUs.
+In fact, the Android developers in 4152 used this engine for many years (before we switched to C++), on a platform with less memory and slower CPUs.
 For the types of lessons we want to learn in this course, it is currently the best option.

 You do not install LibGDX like you would install Java or Eclipse.
 You simply create a LibGDX project.
 This is a project that has all of the LibGDX libraries in the same folder as your source code.
 This is necessary because when you want to distribute your game, you must distribute the LibGDX libraries as well.

-When you select the Generate button, this app will create a Gradle project, not an Eclipse project.
-The next step is to load that project into Eclipse.
-From Eclipse, choose Import from the File menu.
-You will get a choice of options to import.
-You should select Gradle Project from this menu, as shown below.
+When you select the Generate button, this app will create a Gadle project, not an IntelliJ project.
+The next step is to load that project into IntelliJ.
+When you start up IntelliJ, you should see the screen below.

 Anatomy of a LibGDX Project

 One of the main advantages of LibGDX is that it is cross-platform.
-This is a major feature of all Indie game engines these days, like Unity, Marmalade, or Cocos2D-X. If you are going to work with professional game development tools, you should learn how cross-platform development works.
+This is a major feature of all Indie game engines these days, like Unity or Cocos2D-X. If you are going to work with professional game development tools, you should learn how cross-platform development works.

 You can see that in the project organization of LibGDX.
-Even if you are only creating a desktop version of your game, you will see three project folders: one with no suffix, one with the -core suffix and one with the -desktop suffix.
-The one no suffix is used to synchronize the latter two; you should not ever need to touch it.
-The -core project is where almost all of your source code should go.
+Even if you are only creating a desktop version of your game, you will see two modules in the IDE: one called core suffix and the other called desktop.
+The core module is where almost all of your source code should go.

-The -desktop is project is for code that is unique for desktop platforms (Mac and PC).
-In this course you almost never need to add classes to this course.
-The only time that you might need to add a class to this project is if you need to access the LJWL APIs, which are not a standard part of LibGDX.
+The desktop module is for code that is unique for desktop platforms (Mac and PC).
+In this course you almost never need to add classes to this module.
+The only time that you might need to add a class to this project is if you need to access the LWJGL APIs, which are not a standard part of LibGDX.
 We will explore this project more in the game labs.

 Running a LibGDX Project

-Even though you are probably never going to add files to the -desktop project, it is an extremely important part of development.
+Even though you are probably never going to add files to the desktop module, it is an extremely important part of development.
 It is how you run your program!
-You cannot run the code in the shared -core project.
+You cannot run the code in the shared core module.
 None of those classes have a main method.
 Your main method must be targeted to a specific platform.
 The lone class DesktopLauncher is the platform-specific main class.

-One of the reasons we finally made the switch is because we finally feel that there is enough documentation for the engine.
+One of the main reasons we adopted LibGDX is because of the wealth of online tutorials.
 While we will be helping you with lectures and game labs, you will be on your own for a lot of this course.
 Therefore, it is important that you have good tutorials and documentation to fall back on.